 Two common results of heavy meth abuse include significant weight loss, tooth decay and skins sores.
 According to the NCBI, nutrition is one of the most important parameters that is involved in modulating skin health and condition.
 Supplementing the body with amino acids and vitamins it has lacked can reduce the severity of withdrawal symptoms.
 The Raleigh House focuses on proper nutrition to help new clients find balance and replenish the body from the malnourishment caused by meth addiction.
 Each client meets with a nutritional expert to determine a proper nutrition plan during their treatment.

-Meth can bring on premature osteoporosis.
+Meth can also bring on premature osteoporosis.
 According to the NOF, the best way to prevent osteoporosis is regular exercise, adequate amounts of calcium and vitamin D, and a well-balanced diet.
 The Raleigh House offers a variety of different forms of exercise that our clients are encouraged to participate in during meth rehab.

 Starting a new and healthy life can be a difficult step for clients during meth rehab and after recovery.
 At The Raleigh House, we promote recreation and leisure as the foundation for creating a new life.
 Due to the large impact that Meth has on the brain, it can cause deficits in motor skills.
 Participating in activities can facilitate improvement and repetition of these skills.
 Clients of The Raleigh House will get the chance to try new things and develop new interests and hobbies.
 We offer a variety of options including sports, art and cultural events.

 If you or a loved one are suffering from meth dependence, you aren’t alone.
 The Raleigh House can help with proven meth addiction treatment in Colorado.
 Call us today at 720-891-4657 or contact us online to learn how The Raleigh House can help you or someone you love get well.